ostern42/CamBridge/WISDOM_CLAUDE.md

 Small steps lead to big changes.
 Trust is built one success at a time.
 KISS with care, celebrate with joy!
+Sometimes your partner is ahead - celebrate that too!
 ```

 ## 💝 [SOUL] Danke